 I created my blog a little over two years ago.
 It was something I had been thinking about for a while and was over-the-top excited at the thought of having my very own website.
 Some of my friends and family didn’t quite share my enthusiasm, however.
 Possibly because they just didn’t understand much about blogging.

-Now that I’m no longer working for the government, I have more time to dedicate to my website.
-So, what about you?
-Have you thought about what you plan to do once you put your briefcase away and trade skirt suits for yoga pants and oversized t-shirts?
-In other words, what will you do when you quit working your corporate job?
-Many women in midlife reach the point to where they’ve had enough of heading to the office and start contemplating building a more rewarding and satisfying lifestyle.
-The possibilities are endless, but I absolutely think you should consider blogging.
-Especially if one or more of the below pertains to you.
+Many women in midlife reach the point to where they’ve had enough of heading to the office and therefore begin contemplating building a more rewarding and satisfying lifestyle.
+The possibilities are endless, but I absolutely think you should consider blogging, especially if one or more of the below pertains to you.

 Everyone wants what you have.

-You missed your chance to be a professor.
+You missed your chance at becoming a professor.

 So, you were one of those super-smart kids in school, graduated high school at 14 and decided to become an attorney instead of lecturing and grading papers.
 However, you’ve seen one too many courtrooms and now decide you want to teach something valuable.
 From home.
 Start a blog!
 You can offer personalized courses through your website and make money teaching from your area of expertise.
-I know a few people that chose this route, and it works very well for them.
+I know a few people who chose this route, and it they are having great success.

 Writing makes you happier than eating and sleeping.